tytydraco/yessleep/out/Im_a_nanny_for_a_little_boy_who_can_see_demons.md

 “But I saw!”

 As they talk and cry, I make my way to the window.

-Come out, you coward, Iwant to say.
+Come out, you coward, I want to say.
 But instead, I’m silent as electricity returns and brings light to windows of the other houses in the street.
 In ours, the aircon starts buzzing again, and the hallway floods with light.

 “I don’t want the demon to get you, Mommy,” Daniel says.
 “Please don’t let him get you!
 I don’t want you to die!”